skip to content

 Postgraduate Study

 At the end of their course, students produce a thesis of 60,000 words maximum, followed by an oral examination based on both their thesis and a broader knowledge of their chosen area of research.
-Students are provided with information which clearly sets out what is expected of them in order to obtain their degree.

 Most research training is provided within the structure of the student’s research group and informal opportunities to develop research skills are available through mentoring by other members of staff and fellow students.
 All students are encouraged to attend scientific meetings, seminars and postgraduate courses relevant to their area of interest.
-They are also expected to participate in journal clubs and lab meetings and to take advantage of the numerous and varied opportunities including transferable skills training offered by the University.
+They are also expected to participate in journal clubs and lab meetings and to take advantage of the numerous and varied training opportunities offered by the University.

-Each student is assigned a Principal Supervisor who oversees their research project and an adviser who provides additional support.
-Our Postgraduate Administrator acts as the first point of contact for any student with a query or difficulty that is not directly related to their scientific work.
+Each student is assigned a Principal Supervisor who oversees their research project and an Adviser who provides additional support.
+Our Postgraduate Administrator acts as the first point of contact for any student with a query or difficulty not directly related to their scientific work.
 All student matters in the department are overseen by our Director of Postgraduate Education and the Cancer Biology Postgraduate Education Committee.

-The PhD course provides:
+The PhD course provides students with:

-• skills to enable the student to critically examine the background literature relevant to their specific research area;
+• skills to enable them to critically examine the background literature relevant to their specific research area.

-• the opportunity to develop skills in making and testing hypotheses, in developing new theories, and in planning and conducting experiments;
+• the opportunity to develop skills in making and testing hypotheses, in developing new theories, and in planning and conducting experiments.

 • an environment in which to develop skills in written work, oral presentation and publishing the results of their research in high-profile scientific journals, through constructive feedback of written work and oral presentations.